ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai_.md

 > â€œSebastian uniquely combines academic depth, engineering agility,
 > and the ability to demystify complex ideas.
 He can go deep into any
 > theoretical topics, experiment to validate new ideas, then explain
 > them all to you in simple words.
-If youâ€™re starting your journey
+If you're starting your journey
 > into machine learning, Sebastian is your guide.â€? â€"Chip Huyen,
 > Author of Designing Machine Learning Systems